Palakis/esphome-native-hdmi-cec/README.md

 ### Text sensors (for dashboards or easier debugging)

-If you prefer to view the messages directly in a dashboard or entity list, you can also expose the decoded CEC messages as text sensors.
-This can make debugging easier since you can see the latest messages without opening Developer Tools.

-However, text sensors do store their state in Home Assistant’s database, so they will increase database size over time.
+If you prefer to monitor messages directly in a dashboard or entity list, you can also expose decoded CEC messages as text sensors.
+This may make debugging easier because you can see the latest messages without switching to Developer Tools.
+However, keep in mind that text sensors persist their state in Home Assistant’s database and may slightly increase database size over time.

 #### Add this under `hdmi_cec:`: